haytonoei/Secure-multi-party-computation/README.md

 # Secure-multi-party-computation (MPC)
 Solution 3: mathematical, replaced by TEE, never decrypt, homomorphic encryption

+allows parties to perform computations on data while keeping that data private

 "combines sketches without ever decrypting them and only computes a single noisy reach and frequency estimate